vaporif/mote/README.md

 On node restart, `glint-engine` scans entity event logs from reth's database to reconstruct the expiration index.
 When MAX_BTL is set, it only scans that many blocks back - at ~1 week of history (302,400 blocks at 2s) this takes seconds to a few minutes.
 When `max_btl=0` (unlimited), it scans from genesis.

-On sidecar restart, it connects to the ExEx stream (IPC unix socket or gRPC) and rebuilds from empty.
-The ExEx replays from its ring buffer.
+On sidecar restart, it connects to the ExEx stream (IPC or gRPC) and rebuilds.
+If snapshots are enabled, it loads the most recent valid snapshot and replays only from that point forward.
+Without snapshots, it replays from empty.
+The ExEx fills in missing blocks from its ring buffer.
 With bounded BTL, after MAX_BTL blocks from tip all live entities are reconstructed since anything older is already expired.
-Historical events are persisted in SQLite and survive restarts.
-Crash, disconnect, fresh deploy, same path.
+Historical events and entity history (SCD2) are persisted in SQLite and survive restarts.
+Crash, disconnect, fresh deploy - same path.

-If the ExEx's buffer overflows (1024 batches, ~34 min of headroom at 2s blocks), it disconnects the sidecar, which rebuilds from scratch on reconnect.
+If the ring buffer overflows (~34 min of headroom at 2s blocks), it disconnects the sidecar, which does a full rebuild on reconnect.
 If the ExEx itself panics, reth keeps producing blocks and retains notifications until the ExEx catches up.

 ## License